-We are very proud to learn that Lucie, now an Environmental, Social and Governance (ESG) Manager for a courier company has been nominated for Young Businesswoman 2022!
+We are very proud to learn that Lucie, now an Environmental, Social and Governance (ESG) Manager for a courier company was nominated for Young Businesswoman 2022 and was named on the "edie 30 under 30 list for 2024".

 Abbie who now works in Real Estate said that "Computer Science has taught me resilience and most importantly to learn to believe in myself.
-There's nothing better than realising that, actually, you are able to solve that problem you initially thought was impossible"
+There's nothing better than realising that, actually, you are able to solve that problem you initially thought was impossible".